top of page

 Value-Added Tax (VAT) in Georgia

-VAT is a tax applied at each stage of the supply chain for most goods and services sold within Georgia
+Value-Added Tax (VAT) is a consumption tax levied at each stage of the supply chain for most goods and services sold within Georgia.
+Understanding VAT is crucial for businesses operating in or with Georgia, as it can significantly impact your financial operations and compliance.

 • Standard Rate: Georgia's VAT rate is currently 18%.